 Processing studies should simulate industrial or domestic practises as closely as possible.
 A distinction is made in two types of magnitude of residues processing studies; balance studies and follow up studies.
 In balance studies, the aim of such studies is where possible to determine the distribution of the residues in all intermediate and end products and, where appropriate, the waste products arising from the processing.
 The basis for the follow-up studies is always dependant on the corresponding balance studies.
-If as a result of the balance studies the distribution of the residues is known for all intermediate and end products, then more extensive studies can be limited to important end products or intermediate products, i. e. to products which either reach the consumer direct, as an end product, or which are used as the starting product for further processing.
+If as a result of the balance studies the distribution of the residues is known for all intermediate and end products or intermediate products, i. e. to products which either reach the consumer direct, as an end product, or which are used as the starting product for further processing.